KMA-Aarhus/pappenheim/README.md

 # Pappenheim ONT-SARS-CoV-2 (Work in progress)

-Pipeline til sekventering af SARS-CoV-2 på lokale workstations med realtidsbasecalling.
-Pipelinen er baseret på snakemake og bruger i videste omfang conda.
-Alle mellemværende outputs er lang-pivoterede.
+Pipeline for sequencing of SARS-CoV-2 on local workstations with realtime-basecalling (GPU).
+This pipeline is based on snakemake and uses conda.
+All intermediary outputs are long-pivoted.